shoelace-style/shoemaker/README.md

 - `tag` - The custom element's tag.
 Per the spec, this must start with a letter and contain at least one dash.
 - `props` - An array of prop names to be made reactive.
 That is, changing any of these props will trigger a rerender.
 Always use camelCase notation for props.
 - `reflect` - An array of prop names that will reflect their values to the corresponding DOM attribute (e.g. `myProp` ==> `my-prop`).
 - `styles` - A string containing the component's stylesheet.
-If you're using a bundler, it's possible to importing your CSS or SCSS as a string from separate files.
+If you're using a bundler, it's convenient to import your CSS or SCSS as a string from separate files.

 In TypeScript, metadata is defined like this: